CVE-2026-25754 Overview

 Workarounds

-npm update @adonisjs/bodyparser@11.0.0-next.9
+npm install @adonisjs/bodyparser@11.0.0-next.9

-npm list @adonisjs/bodyparser
+npm ls @adonisjs/bodyparser

 Disclaimer: This content was generated using AI.
 While we strive for accuracy, please verify critical information with official sources.